angular/angular/aio/content/guide/service-worker-devops.md

 but there are a few things to keep in mind.

 * When using developer tools, the service worker is kept running in the background and never restarts.
-For the Angular service worker, this means that update checks to the app will generally not happen.
+This can cause behavior with Dev Tools open to differ from behavior a user might experience.

 * If you look in the Cache Storage viewer, the cache is frequently out of date.
 Right click the Cache Storage title and refresh the caches.